Instructions & Technical Advice

 - If the piece you are adhering to is already painted, just give the area a light key with 120 – 240 Grit sandpaper before applying.

-- DO NOT stick directly onto chalk paint.
-The glue will react with the chalk paint & they will fall off!
-Always make sure you seal if first, then give a light key & then stick.
+- DO NOT stick directly onto chalk paint as the bond is unlikely to remain secure.
+Always make sure you seal the paint first, then give a light key & then adhere.

 Resin Mouldings (non flexible):

-- For fast and strong adhesion, use a 2 part epoxy glue.
-Make sure you key the back of the moulding a little with sandpaper so it’s not a perfectly smooth surface so that the glue can grip.
-This glue comes in various set times, For longer set times, use tape or a clamp to hold the piece in place while the glue cures.
+- 2 part epoxy glue for fast adhesion.
+Make sure you key the back of the moulding a little with sandpaper.
+This will produce a slightly rough surface that the glue can grip.
+Use tape or a clamp to hold the piece in place while the glue cures.

 - Hot glue gun, though do be careful (have a tub of cold water on hand for dunking if you get glue on your fingers) and make sure you don’t apply too much glue as it can cause bulk behind the moulding.
 Be sure to use a high quality hot glue as cheap ones can peel off.